csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 amplitude of 3 speakers at positions (1, 0, 0), (0, 1, 0) and (0, 0, 1)
 in Cartesian coordinates.
 The position of the sound source can be changed with the two scroll numbers.
-The example _udo_ambisonics_1.csd_ &nbsp;shows encoding up to second order.
+The example _udo_ambisonics_1.csd_ shows encoding up to second order.
 The decoding is done in two steps.
 First we decode the B-format for one speaker.
 In the second step, we create a overloaded opcode for n speakers.
 The number of output signals determines which version of the opcode is used.
-The UDOs _ambi_encode_ &nbsp;and _ambi_decode_ up to 8th order are saved in the text file _ambisonics_udos.txt_.
+The UDOs _ambi_encode_ and _ambi_decode_ up to 8th order are saved in the text file _ambisonics_udos.txt_.

 #### **_EXAMPLE 05B15_udo_ambisonics_1.csd_**